kubernetes-sigs/kustomize/site/content/en/docs/Tasks/labels_and_annotations.md

 {{< /alert >}}

 ## Motivation
-Users may want to define a common set of labels or annotations for all the Resources in a project.
+It may be useful to define a common set of labels or annotations for all the Resources in a project.

 Typical use cases include:
 - Identify the Resources within a project by querying their labels.